 We hold five meetings a year and readings from his poems and tales, streamed world-wide on Zoom.
-We have a quarterly Journal and a Library for members.
+We have a quarterly Journal and a Library for members. and researchers.
 We encourage children to read him, and write stories for themselves.
 We make great use of the Kipling List on the Mailbase email discussion group.

 We offer a friendly welcome to new members, from anywhere, of any age.
 You can join us from here For students of any age the cost is £10 a year.

 Why read Kipling in the 21st century ?

 Ray Beck; Carton printer for many years, plays the drum in a band and the mandolin, sets Kipling poems to music, read “The Mark of the Beast” long ago and has never tired of Kipling since.

 ‘He describes in vivid detail the world as it was a hundred to a hundred and fifty years ago, that is now lost to us forever.
 His characters, whether of the highest rank in the land, or farm labourers, are believable and realistic, and will almost become actual people in your imagination.
 His tales encompass humour, history, the tragic and the supernatural and much, much more.
 His storylines are often based on fact and graphically depict the fascinating times in which he lived.’